Chymyst/chymyst-core/docs/roadmap.md

  value * difficulty - description

  1 * 1 - static molecules cannot have reactions with only one input (?)

+ 1 * 1 - blocking molecules cannot have reactions with only one input (?)

  4 * 5 - do not schedule reactions if queues are full.
 At the moment, RejectedExecutionException is thrown.
 It's best to avoid this.
 Molecules should be accumulated in the bag, to be inspected at a later time (e.g. when some tasks are finished).
 Insert a call at the end of each reaction, to re-inspect the bag.